itskhalidreda/KR-BOT_Terms_of_Service/README.md

 # Terms of Service for KR BOT

-Published Date: 4th of September, 2023
+Published Date: 7th of October, 2023

 Welcome to KR BOT!
 Please read these terms and conditions carefully before using the bot.